 Instructions

-Draw a tree shape onto some cardboard, and cut it out.
+Draw a tree shape on the cardboard and carefully cut it out.

 Attach the tree to a lollypop stick or straw.